lsrcz/test-deflaker/README.md

 It seems that Rerun detects more flaky tests in this scenerio(although they are all the same test case `controllers.ApplicationControllerTest.testThatHomepageWorks`).

 ## Limitations
 Maybe Ninja is not a good example here?
-Perhaps the reason for this strange phenomenon is that ninja's test suite depends on some external state and `mvn clean` clears it.
 I chose to test on it just because I didn't have enough computational power, and the test suite of ninja is relatively small, so I can evaluate DeFlaker on more commits.

 ## The questions
 1. Why are the results of the two scripts so different?
 The only related difference of the two scripts is the `mvn clean`.
+Maybe ninja is not a good example here?
+Perhaps the reason for this phenomenon is that ninja's test suite depends on some external state and `mvn clean` clears it.
 2. What's the default strategy of the current implementation?
 I found that all flaky tests detected by rerun are reported as
    > "FLAKY>> Test " + testKey + " was found to be flaky by rerunning it in the same JVM!
 It failed the first time, then eventually passed."